gaesa/TCLDebloater/README.md

 # TCLDebloater
-Script to remove TCL TV bloatware using adb
+Script to remove TCL TV bloatware using adb for mainland China users